Dentures in Aurora, IL

 - Immediate Dentures – To prevent the discomfort of living without teeth, immediate dentures are an ideal option.
 Immediate dentures can be worn immediately after the last tooth is removed, however, the jaw modifies continuously during the healing process, so periodic adjustments will need to be made.
 Immediate dentures are recommended as a temporary treatment until conventional dentures can be worn.

-- Overdentures – Dr. Tompkins will try to save whatever possible from your natural teeth.
+- Overdentures – Dr. Tania Tompkins, DDS, MPH will try to save whatever possible from your natural teeth.
 Natural teeth help maintain the jawbone in good condition and provide good support for the dentures.
 The overdenture is designed to accommodate existing teeth.
 Dental implants can also be used for support.

 Denture Care and Maintenance